bio-tools/biotoolsDocs/curators_guide.rst

    "Windows", "All flavours of Microsoft Windows operating system."
    "Mac", "All flavours of Apple Macintosh operating systems (primarily Mac OS X)."

-- valid types are defined in `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/tree/master/versions/biotools-2.0.0>`_ : assign all that apply

 Language
 ........